edanalytics/earthmover/README.md

 ### **`destinations`**
-The `destinations` section of the [YAML configuration](#yaml-configuration) specifies how transformed data is materialized to files of JSON payloads.
+The `destinations` section of the [YAML configuration](#yaml-configuration) specifies how transformed data is materialized to files.

 A sample `destinations` section is shown here; the options are explained below.
 ```yaml